CMSgov/ab2d-website/_pages/get-a-bearer-token.md

     </table>
 </div>

-## How to get a sandbox bearer token using curl
+## How to get a bearer token using curl

 Learn how to get a bearer token for the sandbox using the [curl](https://curl.se/) command line tool specifically.
 You can copy and paste these commands into your terminal.
 In Confluence, use the code block macro.
 [Learn how to install curl and jq]({{ '/setup-instructions' | relative_url }}).